How to pick the Best 0 interest Credit Cards

-A 0% APR credit card will save you a lot of cash if you are looking to transfer credit card balance or make a huge purchase.
+A 0 interest APR credit card will save you a lot of cash if you are looking to transfer credit card balance or make a huge purchase.
 Several credit cards in the market offer a 0% introductory APR period which allows cardholders to make purchases and pay off transferred balances at zero interests.
 A lot of people use such cards to transfer huge credit and pay off as much of it as possible within the introductory period.
 Making huge purchases in this phase will also save you hundreds of dollars.

 There are several 0% Introductory APR credit cards in the market each of them coming with different terms.
 Some of these cards are best suited for credit transfers, and hence it’s only the people who are looking to offset as much of their debt as possible that can take advantage of them.
 Others are ideal for people that are hoping to make either a huge purchase or a lot of purchases in the near future.
 A few other credit cards lie at the middle offering relatively the same terms for both credit transfer and purchases.
-Therefore, the best 0% introductory APR credit card for you will depend on what you are hoping to achieve with the card.
+Therefore, the best 0 interest credit card for you will depend on what you are hoping to achieve with the card.

-Choosing a 0% Credit Card
+Choosing a 0 interest Credit Card

 a.
 Length of the 0% APR Phase

 The 0% APR introductory phase varies from one credit card to the next.
 Getting a card with the longest duration is your best option regardless of whether you want the card for credit transfer or for huge purchases.
 We also advise the cardholders to take full advantage of the card at this phase.
 This is because some of these cards tend to charge a high variable APR immediately after the introductory period is over.